inrupt/solid-react-sdk/README.md

 We decided to start with React based on its relative popularity in the Solid developer community, but we plan on creating kits for other major frameworks very soon.

-We will be using this SDK ourselves, and will continue to expand and improve upon it as we apply it to real-world use cases.
+We use this SDK ourselves, and will continue to expand and improve upon it as we apply it to real-world use cases.

 ## Composition